MHickey2/EssenChelle-Oils/README.md

 There is a search bar, where the user can search for products by name or keyword.
 There is an Account Icon, which contains a dropdown menu:

 Account Icon - Register, Log In.
-(Before Log in or registering) Account Icon - Product Management, My Profile, Product Favourites, Log Out.
-(If logged in)
+(Before Log in or registering) Account Icon - Product Management, Blog Management, My Profile, Product Favourites, Log Out.
+(If logged in and Superuser) Account Icon - My Profile, Product Favourites, Log Out (If logged in and ordinary User)

 Shopping Bag Icon - Takes you to the Shopping Bag Page.